-Table 99: Development Objectives, Strategies, Programmes and Projects: LED and Job Creation
+Table 97: Development Objectives, Strategies.
+Programmes an nd Projects: LE D and Job Creation ou alogioo, i logiannioù an та г тојооцо. Ее

 Strategic Objectives Outcome Indicators Strategies Programmes Projects To create employment opportunities in the Nketoana municipal area Time-frame: 2013/14: 800 employment opportunities created through targeted IDP and LED projects - including learnerships - by the closing of the 2013/14 financial year 200 employment opportunities created through EPWP initiatives by the closing of the 2013/14 financial year A LED Strategy completed that reflect the economic realities of the municipality The Municipality's economic development strategy is currently informed by the Integrated Economic Development Framework.
 However, the LED Strategy is currently in the final phases of finalisation.
 The SDF proposes long-term, expensive initiatives, such as the development of a CBD in Mamfubedu and the expansion of the industrial area between the railway line and Elandskop.
-However, in terms of affordability, the Municipality's economic development Planning for economic development (LED Strategy) BBBEE and SMME development Job creation Tourism Promotion Establishment of cooperatives Establish and develop women and youth Review of the LED Strategy Compilation and approval of Tourism Strategy Training of business forums Support the centenary celebration of Mamafubedu Support the Bielie-Mieliefees To create an environment conducive for investment and Time-frame: 2013/14: Review of the LED Strategy by the closing of the 2013/14 financial year; strategies for the 2012-2017 IDP cycle focuses on three key elements, namely: Job creation cooperatives in partnership with agri unions Create and develop groups of handcraft, needlework and art
+However, in terms of affordability, the Municipality's economic development Planning for economic development (LED Strategy) BBBEE and SMME development Job creation Tourism Promotion Establishment of cooperatives Establish and develop women and youth Review of the LED Strategy Compilation and approval of Tourism Strategy Training of business forums Support the centenary celebration of Mamafubedu Support the Bielie- Mieliefees To create an environment conducive for investment and Time-frame: 2013/14: Review of the LED Strategy by the closing of the 2013/14 financial year; strategies for the 2012-2017 IDP cycle focuses on three key elements, namely: • Job creation cooperatives in partnership with agri unions Create and develop groups of handcraft, needlework and art